-What is Lumina Foundation?
 Lumina Foundation is an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-We envision a system that is easy to navigate, delivers fair results, and meets the nation’s need for talent through a broad range of credentials.
+We envision a system that is easy to navigate, delivers fair results and meets the nation’s need for talent through a broad range of credentials.
 Our goal is to prepare people for informed citizenship and for success in a global economy.

-How was Lumina Foundation founded?
 Lumina is a conversion foundation created in 2000 as USA Group, Inc., the nation’s largest private guarantor and administrator of education loans, sold most of its operating assets to the Student Loan Marketing Association, Inc. (Sallie Mae).
 Proceeds from the sale established the USA Group Foundation with an endowment of $770 million.
-Since 2000, the Foundation has been dedicated to ensuring that more students, especially underrepresented populations (also termed 21st century students by the Foundation), access and succeed in attaining a high-quality postsecondary credential.
-The Foundation was renamed "Lumina Foundation for Education" in February of 2001.
+Since 2000, the Foundation has been dedicated to ensuring that more students, especially underrepresented populations (also termed 21st-century students by the Foundation), access and succeed in attaining a high-quality postsecondary credential.
+The Foundation was renamed “Lumina Foundation for Education” in February of 2001.
 Lumina Foundation was re-branded solely as “Lumina Foundation” in 2011.
 Today there are no connections to the student loan industry or to any other interest group or sector.

-Does Lumina Foundation give scholarships?
 No, Lumina does not give scholarships.
-Lumina supports its mission in a very targeted way: all of the Foundation's resources are focused on system-level change that can lead to large-scale impact.
+Lumina supports its mission in a very targeted way: all of the Foundation’s resources are focused on system-level change that can lead to large-scale impact.
 Lumina believes that education, specifically higher education, provides the basis for individual opportunity, economic vitality and social stability.
 With its partners, both grantees and contractors, Lumina strives to meet workforce demands and close gaps in attainment for groups not historically well-served by higher education.
-For more information on Lumina's grant-making process, click here.
+For more information on Lumina’s grant-making process.

-How can I view Lumina Foundation's financial statements?
-Because Lumina Foundation is a tax-exempt private foundation formed for public purposes, the Foundation believes it has an obligation to operate in a transparent manner.
+Because the Lumina Foundation is a tax-exempt private foundation formed for public purposes, the Foundation believes it has an obligation to operate in a transparent manner.
 Each year, private foundations file an IRS tax form called Form 990-PF which contains significant detail and narrative information about finances, grant-making programs, operations, and compliance with applicable tax requirements.
 Lumina posts its most recent Form 990-PF in an effort to increase transparency about our work.
-Those statements can be found here.
-For more information on private foundations' tax status, click here.
+See the Financials section to download Lumina’s tax reports.
+For more information on private foundations’ tax status, click here.

-How is Lumina governed?
-Lumina Foundation is governed by a board of directors.
-Lumina's board of directors can be seen here.
+Lumina Foundation is governed by its board of directors.